HammingHQ/hamming-examples/README.md

-# hamming-examples
+# SDK Examples

-Various examples on how to use Hamming for evals + observability
+This repository contains a collection of examples on how to use Hamming for evals.
+Splitting the examples into Python and TS.